 (d) Parents of Indian (Native American) heritage shall be informed of their rights pursuant to the Indian Child Welfare Act.
+Under the Indian Child Welfare Act, an adoption surrender of an Indian child must be taken in front of a Judge.

+4.16: Safe Haven

+(1) A parent is permitted to voluntarily place their new born child under 7 days old with a hospital, police department or manned fire department, herein after “Safe Haven Facility”.
+See M.G.L. c.
+119, § 13 ½.

+(2) When a parent leaves a child at a Safe Haven Facility, the facility will contact the Department who shall immediately arrange for placement of the child under M.G.L. c.
+119, § 23(a)(5).

+(3) If the parent’s identity is known, the Department may explore with the parent entering into a Voluntary Placement Agreement or an Adoption Surrender.

+(4) If the parent has not identified themselves to the Safe Haven Facility, or is unwilling to sign a Voluntary Placement Agreement or Adoption Surrender, the Department shall file for custody no later than 5 working days following notice from the Safe Haven Facility.

 4.20: Receipt of Reports of Alleged Abuse or Neglect - Reporting Process

 (1) During Business Hours on Business Days.
 To report known or suspected abuse or neglect of children, telephone calls by mandated and non-mandated reporters should be directed to the Department.
-The caller should select the area or regional office which covers the residence of the parent(s) or caretaker(s) of the child(ren) in question.
-When the residence of the child's parent(s) or caretaker(s) is unknown or outside the Commonwealth, or if the child is located in a hospital, the report should be made to the area or regional office closest to the caller, but shall be accepted by the Department if made to any area or regional office of the Department.
-Each area and regional office of the Department shall have one or more employees designated to receive "51A" reports.
+The caller should select the area office which covers the residence of the child(ren) in question.
+When the residence of the child is unknown or outside the Commonwealth, or if the child is located in a hospital, the report should be made to the area office closest to the caller, but shall be accepted by the Department if made to any area office of the Department.
+Each area office of the Department shall have one or more employees designated to receive "51A" reports.

 (2) During Evenings, Weekends, and Holidays.
 To report known or suspected abuse or neglect of children, telephone calls by mandated and non-mandated reporters should be directed to the statewide Child-At-Risk-Hotline (1-800-792-5200).

 (3) Reports Not Constituting Child Abuse or Child Neglect.
-The Department sometimes receives reports of subject matter or events which clearly do not fall within the Department's mandate (i.e. abuse or neglect of children).
-Examples include: reports of abuse of young adults (over 18 years of age); reports of elder abuse; reports that a certain teenager is not being allowed to date or is not being given money for the high school prom; reports that a certain department store mail order catalogue contains pornographic pictures of children.
-If an individual attempts to report a matter which is not child abuse or neglect to the Department or to the Child-At-Risk-Hotline, the reporter shall be advised that the report is not appropriate.
-The Department shall treat such call not as a report of abuse or neglect, but rather as a request for information and referral services.
+The Department sometimes receives reports of subject matter or events which clearly do not fall within the Department's mandate to respond to reports of abuse or neglect of children.
+Examples include: reports of abuse of young adults (over 18 years of age); reports of elder abuse; reports that a certain teenager is not being allowed to date or is not being given money for the high school prom. .
+If an individual attempts to report a matter which is not child abuse or neglect to the Department or to the Child-At-Risk-Hotline, the reporter shall be advised that the report is does not involve a child or is not child abuse or neglect.
+The Department shall record the call, screen it out, and if applicable, indicate it is an invalid allegation If appropriate the Department may provide information and referral services.
 See, 110 CMR 3.00.
-The Department shall also treat incomplete reports as requests for information and referral services.
-Example: Caller reports seeing an unknown child struck by an unknown adult; but has neither name nor address nor other identifying information for either the child or the adult.
+The Department shall treat incomplete reports as requests for information and referral services.
+Example: Caller reports seeing an unknown child struck by an unknown adult; but, has neither name nor address nor other identifying information for either the child or the adult.